c-abird/scikit-fem-tutorial/README.md

 ## How to use (no install)
 - Click the Binder badge above to launch a live Jupyter session with all dependencies preinstalled.
-- If Binder is slow or rate-limited, try Colab (first cell installs packages) or Codespaces.

 ## Local run (optional)
 If you prefer local execution: